NHMDenmark/Mass-Digitizer/docs/Taxonomic_name_autosuggest_field_slow_#206.md

 Available Virtual Memory: 4,65 GB
 Page File Space: 4,75 GB

-I consider this an average workstation that won't be considered a speed demon.
+I consider this an average workstation, not a speed demon.

 The first test is using a simple SELECT query with two conditions:
 `SELECT * FROM taxonname WHERE fullname LIKE lower("%car%") AND taxontreedefid = 13 AND rankid <=270  LIMIT 200;`